-As a director, I have directed over thirty short plays, full length new writing pieces and published works to critical acclaim.
-I've directed work at multiple London Fringe Venues including The Old Red Lion Theatre, The Lion and Unicorn, The Omnibus Theatre, The Kings Head Theatre, Theatre 503, The Pleasance Theatre and Southwark Playhouse.
+I have directed over thirty plays including short plays, full length plays, new writing pieces and published works to critical acclaim.
+I've directed work at multiple London Fringe Venues including The Old Red Lion Theatre, The Lion and Unicorn, The Omnibus Theatre, The Kings Head Theatre, Theatre 503, The Pleasance Theatre, The Bunker Theatre and Southwark Playhouse.

-MA Actor Training and Coching at Royal Central School of Speech and Drama.
+MA Actor Training and Coaching at Royal Central School of Speech and Drama.

 The focus of my work is communication.
 I love the psychology of acting and believe the practice of theatre is essentially a study of human behaviour.
 I am drawn to the connection between, physicality, voice and psychology.
 My rehearsal process interlinks these elements through physical, active analysis of text and analytical discussion.
 My role as director is to bring out the best in actors, to trust in their ability, allowing them confidence in their own choices.
-I do this by creating a warm, comfortable and safe working environment.
+I do this by creating a warm, comfortable and safe working environment, where actors are treated as individuals.
 I invest time in my actors and colleagues ensuring that I am approachable and adaptable, building a team to have fun with during rehearsals.

 I work collaboratively, offering space for experimentation and allowing actors to take ownership over their work.
 Whilst facilitating actors to make their own choices, at their own pace, I offer the support of a structured, rigorous and specific rehearsal process.
 I work compassionately and openly, encouraging creative risk-taking and acknowledging the rehearsal room as a learning environment.